 pesticides must comply with the provisions of the Code.
 In addition,

 certain provisions apply to those without certificates (for instance, the

 owner of a home childcare residence) who apply Class 4 and Class 5

 required for work done inside and outside establishments

 - extermination companies must hold a Subclass C5 permit, and

 exterminators must hold a Subclass CD5 certificate for use of Class

-1 to Class 4 pesticides, or must be supervised by a certified
+1 to Class 3 and Class 4 pesticides, or must be supervised by a certified

 - for green space maintenance, ornamental horticulture companies

 must hold a Subclass C4 permit, and their employees must hold a